 Brush Fire Dangers in Polk Persist

-Here are a few tips that can help reduce the chances of a brush fire from igniting:
+Here are a few tips to help reduce the chances of a brush fire from igniting:

-- Properly secure trailer safety chains to prevent them sparking on asphalt;
+- Secure trailer safety chains properly to prevent them from sparking on asphalt;

 - Do not park a hot vehicle over dry vegetation;

 - Obey local laws regarding open fires, including campfires;